wp-plugins/webrotate-360-product-viewer/readme.txt

 7. Apply instant non-destructive crop and resize and publish straight to your WordPress FTP.

 == Changelog ==

+= 2.5.2 =
+* FIXED: security issue reported by WP team in a third-party library.

 = 2.5.1 =
 * FIXED: issue was fixed that could affect interactive sliders and other javascript functions on certain WP installations.